Of all my travel adventures, the best thing I've ever done was a one year road trip around Australia. Yes, an entire year!

 Car or campervan?

 It really depends on your budget and how confident you are at driving.
-Cars are cheaper and they’re easier to maneuver around busy cities, but campervans make life much easier!
+Cars are cheaper and they’re easier to manoeuvre around busy cities, but campervans make life much easier!

 You have much more storage space in a campervan and you won’t need to constantly pack and unpack your belongings.
 You can sleep in a campervan and relax during the day, and there’s also no faff with putting up tents or the expense of finding hostels or hotels for the night.
 If you can afford it, I’d recommend a campervan.